Inflationary power spectrum from the Lanczos algorithm: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Under the single field inflation, we have constructed a framework for calculating the power spectrum of two mode squeezed state, where the key ingredient is the OTMSS \eqref{wave function1} and the generalized Lanczos algorithm as shown in Sec. \ref{Lanczos algorithm in inflation}.
+Within the framework of single-field inflation, we have developed a method for computing the power spectrum of the two-mode squeezed state.
+The central elements of this construction are the OTMSS given in Eq.~\eqref{wave function1} and the generalized Lanczos algorithm, as detailed in Sec.~\ref{Lanczos algorithm in inflation}.

+Within the framework of the generalized Lanczos algorithm, the Hamiltonian can be decomposed into open and closed system components, as expressed in Eq.~\eqref{open hamilton}.
+During inflation, an amplification mechanism drives the quantum-to-classical transition, making the two-mode squeezed state a natural basis for characterizing curvature perturbations.
+This squeezed state is constructed by applying the squeezing operator

+to the BD vacuum, where \( u = \frac{r_k}{2} e^{-i\phi_k} \) in our notation.
+Crucially, Eq.~\eqref{open hamilton} indicates that \( \mathcal{\hat{S}}_{-k,k} \) captures only the closed system dynamics.
+In contrast, the OTMSS defined in Eq.~\eqref{wave function1} incorporates environmental interactions via the dissipative coefficient \( \mu_2 \).
+The conventional squeezed state is recovered in the weak dissipation limit (\( \mu_2 \to 0 \)) as the leading-order approximation.